Did you know parent involvement is the number one predictor of early literacy success?

 Appropriate Books Sent Home

 This, of course, depends on your school and its guidelines.
-In my experience, I would test the students using a reading level assessment.
+In my experience, I would test the students using the PM Benchmark kit.
 This would give me an instructional level and an easy level for each student.
 The instructional level is what I would use during guided reading in the classroom.

 The easy level is what was sent home.
 You want to build a sense of enjoyment and confidence in your students.
 If they are struggling to read fluently at home with their parents they are going to begin to withdraw from this experience.